 In the rapidly changing digital world, technology is making a difference.
 It’s transforming every industry.
 Making change possible.
-Opening up opportunities and, hopefully, providing people with the information they need.
+Opening up opportunities.
+Providing people with the information they need.
 Nowhere is this truer than in healthcare.
-Technology is becoming an integral tool in how healthcare practioners and educators work.
+Technology is becoming an integral tool in how healthcare practitioners and educators work.
 They are using ehealth and telehealth to make a difference.
 But what exactly do these terms mean?
-And what is the difference between ehealth and telehealth?
+What is ehealth?
+And telehealth, for that matter?

 What is ehealth?

 At its most basic, ehealth is the use of electronic systems to support healthcare delivery.
-People who work in ehealth tend to be those with IT and computer science skills, who help healthcare practitioners use electronic means to enhance and augment the service they give to patients.
+People who work in ehealth tend to be those with IT and computer science skills.
+They help healthcare practitioners use electronic means to enhance and augment the service they give to patients.
 Some examples of ehealth include:

 - Using electronic health records that can be transmitted online between services

 - Using 3D computing to devise suitable treatment plans

 One example being researched by Charles Sturt academic Associate Professor Paul Manoranjan is the use of smart technology in the homes of elderly patients.
 Associate Professor Manoranjan and his team are investigating how the use of smart wireless sensors, wireless communications and ambient intelligent system, makes it possible to create systems capable of measuring vital signs of the person in their own home.
 This data can then be transmitted online to healthcare providers who can adjust care regimes in response to the data.

 What is telehealth?